• Skip to main content

 A hand separating the turkey skin and adding tabs of butter.

-• Separate the skin, creating a small hole.
+• Peel the skin open on the turkey breast.
+In other words, separate the skin, creating a small hole.

 • Insert the tabs of butter inside the hole.